peopledoc/layout-linter/README.md

 - go to `/layout-linter` and run `make install`
 - read this [document on how to write tests](https://github.com/peopledoc/layout-linter/blob/master/testing.md)

-## How To Demo
+## How To Try The Demo

-- close all current Chrome incognito windows
-- go to `/layout-linter` and run `make run-demo`
+In `layout-linter/` project directory, run:

+    make run-demo

-- an incognito window will open up in your Chrome browser with an HTML page built using [Bootstrap](https://github.com/twbs/bootstrap).
-The page will have been linted using [the following set of rules](https://github.com/peopledoc/layout-linter/blob/master/demo/.layoutrc) (based on the [Bootstrap](https://github.com/twbs/bootstrap) framework HTML rules)
+You will see an HTML page **linted using [the following set of rules](https://github.com/peopledoc/layout-linter/blob/master/demo/.layoutrc)** (based on the [Bootstrap](https://github.com/twbs/bootstrap) framework HTML rules).

+:information_source: You can use `DEBUG=true` to show more information.

+    DEBUG=true make run-demo

 ## How To Run Tests